Changes to naturalization: Dual citizenship in 2026

 Published: September 26, 2023

-Updated: February 28, 2025
+Updated: February 23, 2026

-Nationality is an elementary part of life.
+Dual citizenship is finally possible in Germany.
+It has been long awaited.
+Citizenship is an elementary part of life.
 Everyone has one, some even have two or more.
 It determines which country we belong to, what rights we have, where we are at home.
 But the reality of life is often more complex: many people move away permanently from the country of which they are a citizen, whether for humanitarian, economic, professional or family reasons.
 For them, having two citizenships can be useful.

 Your contact